 Before submitting a final mark to us, you can allow students to repeat any element of the assignment and rework their original evidence.
-But, any feedback given to students on the original (marked) evidence, must only be generic and must be recorded and available to the moderator (see section 6.3 on Feedback and section 6.4.4 on resubmitting work).
+But, any feedback given to students on the original (marked) evidence, must only be generic and must be recorded and available to the moderator (see section 6.3 on Feedback and section 6.4.4 on Reattempting work before submitting marks to OCR).